Bradley Fighting Vehicle: Production history

 The Bradley consists of two types of vehicles, the M2 Infantry Fighting Vehicle and the M3 Cavalry Fighting Vehicle.
 The M3 CFV was originally planned to be named after General Jacob L. Devers, but it was decided the Bradley name would apply to both, since both vehicles are based on the same chassis.
 They differ in only some details.
 The M2 carries a crew of three and a six-man infantry squad.
 The M3 carries the crew of three and a two-man scout team and additional radios, the BGM-71 TOW and M47 Dragon or FGM-148 Javelin missiles.

 The first BFVs came off the production line in May 1980.
 The Army accepted delivery of the first production vehicles in May 1981.
 The first combat unit to be equipped with Bradleys (four M2s and six M3s), in March 1983, was the 1st Battalion, 41st (Mechanized) Infantry, 2nd Armored Division.
 Several years later, the unit commander, Lt.
-Col Franklin W. Trapnell, Jr., became the Army's system manager for the Bradley program.
+Col. Franklin W. Trapnell, Jr., became the Army's system manager for the Bradley program.

 Saudi Arabia stated an interest in acquiring the Bradley in 1989 and began importing the vehicle in 1990.

-As of May 2000, 6,724 Bradleys (4,641 M2s and 2,083 M3s) had been produced for the U.S. Army.
-The total cost of the program as of that date was $5.7 billion, and the average unit cost $3.2 million.
+Bradley production concluded in 1995, with a total of 6,724 Bradleys (4,641 M2s and 2,083 M3s) produced for the U.S. Army.
+The total cost of the program was $5.7 billion, and the average unit cost $3.2 million.

-Bradley production concluded in 1995.
 This was despite an unmet requirement by the U.S. Army for 8,709 Bradleys as of 1992.
-A total of 6,785 M2/M3 Bradleys were produced, including 400 for Saudi Arabia.
 Remanufacture of A0 variants to A2 standard began at the same time.
 As of 2017, 2,907 Bradleys are slated to be modified to become Armored Multi-Purpose Vehicles for the U.S. Army.
 1,600 to 2,000 older Bradleys remain in Army depots as of 2017.
 Some of these Bradleys will be taken from these stocks.

 The Red River Army Depot in Texarkana, Texas, is responsible for maintenance and repair of the Bradley system.